SGSAH (AHRC) funding - School of Literatures, Languages and Cultures

 If you are eligible, you are encouraged to make contact with the School as soon as possible to register your interest in this funding opportunity.
 This will enable us to track the progress of your application.

-You must then complete the AHRC nomination application form and return it, by email, to the LLC Postgraduate Research Office by Monday 14th December 2020.
-The AHRC DTP nomination application form is available to download from the Scottish Graduate School for the Arts & Humanities website.
-Please follow the instructions and use the guidelines provided.
+You must then complete the SGSAH nomination application form and return it, by email, to the LLC Postgraduate Research Office by Wednesday 1st December 2021.
+The SGSAH DTP nomination application form will be available to download from the Scottish Graduate School for Arts & Humanities website.
+When available, please follow the instructions and use the guidelines provided.

 PLEASE NOTE: BOTH STEPS 2 AND 3 MUST BE COMPLETED FOR YOUR APPLICATION TO BE COMPLETE, SO PLEASE MAKE SURE TO ALLOW YOURSELF TIME BEFORE THE DEADLINES PROVIDED ABOVE.